vuxcode/pr1-project-loke-nordlander-olsson/README.md

 REMEMBER TO "COMMIT" YOUR CHANGES TO THIS FILE!

 I'm having a bit of trouble currently, it seems I've gotten a bit confused by how to write it.
+The beginning was a bit easier to structure but as soon as it came to math, it became a bit harder.
+I've been looking at other places than just vuxcode for better understanding of how I can write the code.

 # Project Summary